morganelepine/Gift-list-manager/README.md

 #### 7. Adding a MySQL database

-MerryMate uses MySQL as its database.
 Add the JawsDB MySQL add-on from the Add-ons section of the Heroku dashboard or via the CLI:

 ```bash
 heroku addons:create jawsdb:kitefin
 ```

-Retrieve the database URL from the Config Vars section.

 **Note**: JawsDB is a free add-on with limitations.
 Regularly back up your data.